-The aim of this study was to compare changes in biceps strength and muscle size and temporal fatigue between training at only longer muscle lengths (LONG) to at both short and long muscle lengths (MIXED) in trained males and females.
+The aim of this study was to compare changes in biceps strength and muscle size and temporal fatigue between training peak torque at longer muscle lengths (LONG) to training peak torque at both short and long muscle lengths (MIXED) in trained males and females.
 We hypothesized that participants would experience greater distal hypertrophy in the LONG condition.
 Additionally, we hypothesized that strength gains would be specific to the training style (i.e., greater strength gains at longer muscle lengths in LONG) and that temporal fatigue would be lower in MIXED.
 Our hypotheses were not supported and our main findings were: 1) there were no meaningful differences between conditions in regional or whole muscle hypertrophy (hypotheses not supported), 2) there were no meaningful differences in dynamic and isometric strength gains between conditions (hypothesis not supported), and 3) markers of fatigue were not different between conditions (hypothesis not supported).
-Overall, these findings suggest that performing exercises at only longer muscle length produces no meaningful difference in regional MT, whole muscle CSA, dynamic strength, isometric strength, and markers of fatigue compared to performing exercises at both shorter and longer muscle lengths if training volume and proximity to failure are matched.
+Overall, these findings suggest that performing exercises with the peak torque at only longer muscle length produces no meaningful difference in regional MT, whole muscle CSA, dynamic strength, isometric strength, and markers of fatigue compared to performing exercises with the peak torque at both shorter and longer muscle lengths.

 Both the training conditions resulted in meaningful increases in total elbow flexor CSA (both >50% probability of exceeding ROPE).
 Participants in LONG experienced greater CSA increases than MIXED, but the difference was not considered meaningful due to a 48.96% probability of exceeding ROPE.
-The marginal difference favoring the LONG condition may be interpreted as evidence supporting the body of literature showing greater increases in whole muscle hypertrophy following training at long muscle lengths (5,6,7,20,21).
-Despite this, the absence of meaningful differences in total CSA is more closely aligned with recent research that has reported a non-significant difference between training at longer muscle length and shorter muscle length (36).
-Further, It should be noted that although our analysis consisted of 14 observations per-condition in a within-participant design, a larger sample size is likely required to effectively detect the small effect for muscle growth that might be expected from training different muscle lengths compared to only long muscle lengths.
+The marginal difference favoring the LONG condition may be interpreted as evidence supporting the body of literature showing greater increases in whole muscle hypertrophy following training at long muscle lengths (5,6,7,23,24).
+Despite this, the absence of meaningful differences in total CSA is more closely aligned with previous research that has reported a small and non-significant difference between training with greater torque demand at longer muscle length and shorter muscle length (34).
+Further, It should be noted that although our analysis consisted of 14 observations per-condition in a within-participant design, a larger sample size is likely required to effectively detect the small effect for muscle growth that might be expected from manipulating the peak torque at different muscle lengths.
 Therefore, the present results should be interpreted with caution.